status: it works. We've modified the code to work using an ESP8266 which publishes the measurement data directly on an MQTT stream.

-We found out that the G, C, D, V signals are routed internally to the RJ45-plug (but we didn't document which signal goes to which pin ...), so there's actually no need to open the CO-100 and solder a connector on the G, C, D, V lines.
+The G, C, D, V signals from the CO2-sensor inside the CO-100 are routed internally to the RJ45-plug, so there's actually no need to open it and solder a connector on the G, C, D, V lines.

-This project is about hacking the Voltcraft CO-100 CO2-sensor, such that we can read the exact ppm value as displayed on the LCD.
+This project is about hacking the Voltcraft CO-100 CO2-meter, such that we can read the exact ppm value as displayed on the LCD.

-This particular CO2-sensor is present in the klusbunker at RevSpace and is currently used to control the ventilation in a crude manner (by monitoring the warning LEDs on the display module).
-Having the CO2 ppm value available as a number allows for nice things such as logging the levels over time, announce them on IRC, show them on the LedBanner , etc.
+This particular CO2-meter is present in the main space of RevSpace.
+Having the CO2 ppm value available as a number allows for nice things such as logging the levels over time, announce them on IRC, show them on the LedBanner, fine-grained control of the ventilation system, etc.

 The user manual of the Voltcraft CO-100 says "Achtung!
 Der RJ45-Anschluss (siehe Kapitel 7, Position „K“) darf nicht verwendet werden.
 Der Anschluss ist nur für den Hersteller vorgesehen."
 Of course, a claim like that can only be interpreted as a challenge! :)